Graveyard Tour — Shiloh Lutheran Church

 The Old Cemetery

 The final stop of the 2009 Historic Graveyard Tour that was held on May 2, 2009 was The Old Cemetery at Shiloh Lutheran Church, the oldest congregation in Lewisville, and the oldest Lutheran Church in Forsyth County.
-Located a quarter mile east of Shiloh Lutheran Church — and tucked away in a peaceful nook in the woods — The Old Cemetery offers a bit of “revolutionary” history and local legend for all who walk that sacred ground.
+Located a quarter mile east of Shiloh Lutheran Church — tucked away in a peaceful nook in the woods — The Old Cemetery offers a bit of “revolutionary” history and local legend for all who walk that sacred ground.
 The site of the original church is located further into the woods, not too far from The Old Cemetery.

 Preserving History